-The deduction or allowance available in respect of the acquisition, creation or improvement of an allowance asset must be determined under the applicable section (for example, in Example 4 the applicable section is section 12C), but is then subject to the limitation in section 12P(4).
-The limitation rule in section 12P(4) [see 5.1.2(c)] ensures that the taxpayer can only claim deductions or allowances on that portion of the expenditure effectively incurred (that is, the amount actually incurred reduced by the government grant received).
+The deduction or allowance available in respect of the acquisition, creation or improvement of an allowance asset must be determined under the applicable section (for example, in Example 5 the applicable section is section 12C), but is then subject to the limitation in section 12P(4).
+The limitation rule in section 12P(4) [see 5.1.3(c)] ensures that the taxpayer can only claim deductions or allowances on that portion of the expenditure effectively incurred (that is, the amount actually incurred reduced by the government grant received).

-To the extent that the government grant exceeds the base cost of an allowance asset, the excess must be dealt with under section 12P(6) [see 5.1.2(e)] as a reduction of any expenditure claimable under section 11.
+To the extent that the government grant exceeds the base cost of an allowance asset, the excess must be dealt with under section 12P(6) [see 5.1.3(e)] as a reduction of any expenditure claimable under section 11.

-Example 4 - Receipt of an exempt government grant in respect of an allowance asset - reduction in base cost
+Example 5 - Receipt of an exempt government grant in respect of an allowance asset - reduction in base cost

-A taxpayer, Company A, purchased a manufacturing plant for R5 million in the 2021 year of assessment.
-Under section 12C(1) the taxpayer deducted a capital allowance of R1 million (20% of the cost to the taxpayer) for the 2021 year of assessment.
-Later in the same year of assessment the taxpayer was awarded a government grant of R4 million as a reimbursement for the plant purchased.
+Company E purchased a manufacturing plant for R5 million in the 2024 year of assessment.
+Under section 12C(1) Company E deducted a capital allowance of R1 million (20% of the cost to Company E) for the 2024 year of assessment.
+Later in the same year of assessment Company E was awarded a government grant of R4 million as a reimbursement for the plant purchased.
 This government grant was exempt from normal tax under section 12P(2).
-The asset was disposed of shortly before the end of the 2021 year of assessment for R4,5 million.
+The asset was disposed of shortly before the end of the 2024 year of assessment for R4,5 million.